LBA Beginning Beekeeping Course Information

 Class Location, Date and Time

-The course runs for seven weeks, and sessions are offered twice a week (days and times for 2018 to be announced soon), to accommodate different schedules.
-Students should attend one of the two sessions each week.
+The course runs for seven weeks starting February 9th & 10th.Sessions are offered twice a week to accommodate different schedules: Fridays 7:00-9:00pm and Saturdays 8:00-10:00am.
+Students should attend one of the two sessions each week and should also attend the same session each week.

 Inclement Weather Policy

-The 2018 inclement weather policy will be announced once class location, dates and times are finalized.
+If Loudoun County public schools are closed Friday because of weather (or close early), both the Friday and Saturday class sessions will be cancelled.
 Final decisions about class cancellations will be determined by the instructor and communicated to students via email.

-The cost of the 2018 course will be announced soon!
-The class fee includes the Beekeeper's Handbook, Beekeeping Basics, Honey Bee Maladies, and a one year membership in Loudoun Beekeepers Association (LBA) and Virginia State Beekeepers Association (VSBA).
-Please email firstname.lastname@example.org to reserve a spot or for more information.
+The cost of the course is $100 per family and includes the Beekeeper's Handbook, Beekeeping Basics, Honey Bee Maladies, and a one year membership in Loudoun Beekeepers Association (LBA) and Virginia State Beekeepers Association (VSBA).
+Please email email@example.com to reserve a spot or for more information.

 All beekeeping equipment, supplies and bees must be purchased separately.
 Equipment options will be discussed in the second class; you can expect to pay between $250-$500 for each hive, depending on your own preferences.
 In addition, you can expect to pay $50-$200 per beekeeper for tools and personal protective gear.
 You will be given an opportunity to purchase bees in class.
 For more information on equipment, you can visit several supplier websites listed in the Beekeeping Links section of our website.